geetfun/deployed/README.md

-# Kamal Rails
+# Deployed

-Kamal Rails is a web interface for the deployment library, [Kamal](https://kamal-deploy.org).
+Deployed is a web interface for the deployment library, [Kamal](https://kamal-deploy.org).

 ## Usage
 How to use my plugin.